mjordan/islandora_bulk_delete/README.md

 To delete objects (to purge them, to use FedoraCommons' terminology), issue a command with one of the following templates:

 `drush iChainsaw --user=admin --collection=bar:collection`
-`drush iChainsaw --user=admin --content_model=foo:contentModel --collection=bar:collection`
+`drush iChainsaw --user=admin --collection=bar:collection --content_model=foo:contentModel --namespace=baz`
-`drush iChainsaw --user=admin --newspaper=some:rag`
+`drush iChainsaw --user=admin --newspaper=sleazy:tabloid`

 The specified collection (or newspaper) object is not deleted.
 For newspaper issues and book objects, all associated page objects will also be deleted.

-The `--content_model` parameter is optional, and provides the only way to limit the scope of the carnage.
-If you include it, only objects in the specified collection of the specified content type will be deleted.
+The `--content_model` and `--namespace` parameters are optional, and provide two ways to limit the set of objects within a collection to be deleted.
+If you include them, only objects in the specified collection of the specified content type and/or having the specified namespace will be deleted.
 The `--user` needs to have Drupal permission to "Permanently remove objects from the repository."
 The values of all options other than `--user` are PIDs.

 Newspapers are a special case: